Setting up the tolerance chain step-by-step

 Refined, Advanced Tolerance Analysis

-In previous articles about tolerance analysis, I discussed the step-by-step plan and the way of adding up.
-Adding up tolerances can be a worst-case sum or a statistical sum.
-In ‘The distribution of tolerances’ I also discussed the types of distributions...
+In previous articles about tolerance analysis, I discussed the step-by-step plan and how to add up tolerances.
+The sum of tolerances can be a worst-case sum or a statistical sum.
+In ‘The Distribution of Tolerances’ I also discussed the types of...

 The Distribution of Tolerances

-In a previous article the statistical tolerance stack-up analysis is discussed.
-It is usually profitable to do a statistical tolerance stack-up analysis instead of a worst-case analysis.
+A previous article discussed statistical tolerance stack-up analysis.
+It is usually more profitable to perform a statistical tolerance stack-up analysis instead of a worst-case analysis.
 A worst-case analysis often leads to low tolerance specifications and therefore...

 Statistical Tolerance Stack-up Analysis

-In the article Worst-case Tolerance Stack-up Analysis you read about the worst-case or linear stack-up analysis.
-Such an analysis assumes that all dimensions in the tolerance chain have worst-case deviations form their nominal value.
-A statistical tolerance stack-up...
+In the Worst-case Tolerance Stack-up Analysis article, you will read about worst-case or linear stack-up analysis.
+Such an analysis assumes that all dimensions in the tolerance chain have worst-case deviations from their nominal values.
+A statistical tolerance...

 Worst-case Tolerance Stack-up Analysis

-Suppose that you went through your tolerance analysis step plan and made a tolerance chain.
-The only thing to do now is to add up all tolerances.
-This seems easy enough but there are a few questions to consider: What to do with asymmetrical tolerances?
-Do you perform...
+Suppose you have gone through your tolerance analysis step plan and created a tolerance chain.
+Now all you have to do is add up all the tolerances.
+This seems simple enough, but there are a few issues to consider: What do you do with asymmetric tolerances?
+Do you...

 Tolerance Stack-up Analysis

 Tolerances become important as soon as you design an assembly of parts.
-Of course each dimension must be provided with a tolerance.
-But in an assembly the tolerances become important because all parts must fit.
-In this article I tacitly will assume that we are dealing...
+Of course, each dimension must be given a tolerance.
+But in an assembly, tolerances become important because all the parts must fit together.
+In this article, I will implicitly assume that we are...